BUCK-LCO-NCI/DivProt/README.md

 #python3 run_figures.py alignmatrix.csv -network your_original_fasta.fa -tm 1.2
 ```

+On making networks:

+DivProt outs 5 networks with variable threshold edge cut-off weights.
+What this means is you will get 5 seperate networks with increasing stringency for permitting connections between nodes (your genes).
+Each of these networks is equally as 'correct' as the other, but siply provides differeing resolution.
+We've decided to output five as the characterisitcs of your data (particularly what the mix of highly divergent and not so divergent looks like) heavily impact what DivProt uses for its computation of base edge-weight cut-off (upper IQR of align scores).
+This is necessary as given the sensitivity of DivProt, likely every protein you submitted would be connected.

+Networks 1-5 simply show the application of increased scaling to the cut-off upper IQR alignment score.
+More details can be found in the manuscript.
+Also you can see an example of this in the net_examples folder.

-On making networks: contains an optional variable parameter "-tm" for threshold modifier.
-The methodology to build the networks contains a cutoff value that reduces erroneous connection between nodes.
-Without this, given the sensitivity of DivProt, likely every protein you submitted would be connected.
-This cutoff value ..... (see methods section of paper).... .
-The default value is calculated based on the average length of your input sequence lengths.
-This value is printed to the terminal, so you can know at what value to start increasing or decreasing, if you wish to view your network with more or less stringency.
-We encourage the user to read the paper methods section before this, and consider biological meaningfulness when altering such a parameter.
+As you'll see in the example code above, the -networks paramater also contains an optional variable parameter "-tm" for threshold modifier.
+The methodology to build the networks contains a cutoff value that reduces erroneous connection between nodes. [will explain this more]

 #### On the structure: